operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 ### The size of my Operator bundle is too big.
 What can I do?

+If your bundle is too large, there are a few things you could try.

-What about check how many [versions of the CRDs][k8s-crd-versions] are supported in your Operator?
+* Consider reducing the number of [CRD versions][k8s-crd-versions] supported in your Operator?
-Could you deprecate and reduce the number of supported APIs versions ? (_In this case, the recommendation can be to have a clear plan for deprecation and removal of old CRDs versions when a new one gets added, see [Kubernetes API change practices][k8s-api-change].
-Also, you might want to give a look at [Kubernetes API conventions][k8s-api-convention]._).
+* Deprecate or reduce the number of supported API versions?
+It is a good idea to have a clear plan for deprecation and removal of old CRDs versions when a new ones get added, see [Kubernetes API change practices][k8s-api-change].
+Also, refer to the [Kubernetes API conventions][k8s-api-convention].
+* Reduce the verbosity of your API documentation. (_We do not recommend eliminating documenting the APIs_)

 [k8s-crd-versions]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#specify-multiple-versions